Regional Compliance Hub: San Diego, CA — Electronics (Mon–Sat) & HazMat (Sat by Appt)

 - Diversion service level: target ≥ 35% of weekly capacity dedicated to recycling + organics (where applicable in densely populated areas).

-- Program Duties: Place recycling/organics containers as convenient as trash; label/sign; provide move-in and annual tenant education; maintain records.
+- Program Duties: Place recycling/organics containers as convenient as trash; label/sign; provide move-in and annual resident education; maintain records.

 Property Manager Compliance Checklist (City & County)